CHEPROXIMITY/docker-aem/aem-base-java/ibmjre8/README.md

-# About this aem-base-jre8
+# About this IBM J9 JRE 1.8.0
-This is the repo of the Oracle Java JRE 1.8.x base image for AEM.
+This is the repo of the IBM JAVA image for AEM.
 See the Docker [hub page](https://hub.docker.com/r/cheproximity/aem-base-java/) for the full readme on  how to use this Docker images.
-This image includes Ubuntu 16.04 LTS and the Oracle JAVA 1.8(JRE).
+This image includes linux alpine and the IBM JAVA 1.8(JRE).

-The main idea is to keep this image as the base for the JAVA instances.
+The main idea is to keep this image as the base for the AEM instances.

 ## How to run
 Run the following command to build the image: